impress-parthenope/Analysis-on-the-Building-of-Training-Datatset-for-Deep-Learning-SAR-Despeckling/README.md

  > conda env create -f monet_pytorch.yml

 # Usage
+*  **./imgs/** folder contains the input testing image: one real SAR sample from the ICEYE sensorsin the  single look speckle amplitude format

+* **./models/** folder contains the pre-trained networks ready for testing
+* **./Utilities/** folder contain the pytorch architecture of MONet and some auxiliar codes
+* **./results/** folder is the output saving path

 Once the pre-requisites are fulfilled, open the terminal:

 1. activate the environemnt from the command line